 THE RESPONSE OF DANIEL AND HIS FRIENDS (Daniel 1:8-16)

 Despite the difficulty Daniel and his three friends experienced, this narrative reveals exceptional character qualities in these young men.
 What the reader sees is the faithful response to the sovereign working of God.
 The clear implication in this text is that Daniel knew that he is in Babylon because God has placed him there.
 It is by God’s doing, regardless of what the human circumstances were.
 As a result, Daniel and his friends displayed holy resolve (1:8a) and humble resolve (1:8b-16) in all situations.
 These are the actions of young men who understood the sovereignty of God.
-With great care and sensitivity Daniel requests that him and three friends are able to avoid the king’s food.
+With great care and sensitivity, Daniel requests that he and three friends are able to avoid the king’s food.
 He proposes a trial diet for ten days.
-God moved the heart of Ashpenaz to grant this request (1:14), and at the end of this trial period they looked better and healthier than their peers (1:15).
+God moved the heart of Ashpenaz to grant this request (1:14), and at the end of this trial period, they looked better and healthier than their peers (1:15).
 For this reason, Ashpenaz allowed them to continue to do this for the rest of their training (three years).
-In normal circumstances such a diet would lead to malnutrition, so it must be concluded that, “such reversal of the laws of nutrition would require a miracle.”
+In normal circumstances, such a diet would lead to malnutrition, so it must be concluded that “such reversal of the laws of nutrition would require a miracle.”

 THE REPUTATION OF DANIEL AND HIS FRIENDS (Daniel 1:17-21)

 As a result of their faithful response to the situation they were in, God granted Daniel and his three friends a good reputation (1:17).
 At the end of the three-year training program, Ashpenaz presented them to king Nebuchadnezzar (1:18).
 There was none that even compared with Daniel and his three friends as they were viewed as ten times better than their peers (1:19-20).
-Regardless of the situation Daniel found himself in, he displayed excellence.
+Regardless of the situation, Daniel found himself in, he displayed excellence.
 He did not complain, drag his feet or put in a halfhearted effort because he didn’t want to be there.
 Rather, Daniel did his best because he knew that it was the Lord who “gave Jehoiakim king of Judah into” the hands of Nebuchadnezzar.
 By God’s grace “Daniel continued until the first year of Cyrus the king” (1:21) which extends Daniel’s leadership well into his eighties or even nineties.